-They lived in Highland (Number 21) in the 1950's and he farmed a large section of at least forty acres on the northeast corner of 6400 W and 10400 N which he later sold to Burke Heaton of Alpine.
+They lived in Highland (Number 21 on the 1958 Highland map) in the 1950's and he farmed a large section of at least forty acres on the northeast corner of 6400 W and 10400 N which he later sold to Burke Heaton of Alpine.
 He also worked at Filtrol in Salt Lake City and at the Utah State Development Center.
 He died December 22, 2009, in American Fork.
 Loreen died July 27, 2018, also in American Fork and they are buried in the American Fork City Cemetery.

 - Highland History

 - The 1st Highland LDS Ward

 - The Highland School

 - Electricity Comes to Highland